amolabs/docs/protocol.md

 ### Proposing and voting
-When it is necessary to modify the configuration of AMO blockchain without hard-forking the chain, one of the validators can propose a draft containing the configuration to get applied and its description, with deposit.
+When it is necessary to modify the configuration of AMO blockchain without hard-forking the chain, one of the validators can propose a draft containing the configuration to get applied with its description and deposit.
 Then, the validators vote for or against it.
 For the draft to get processed further after the vote is closed, the draft must have a quorum for voting.
 If not, the votes for draft are ignored no matter what the final result of votes is.
-On the other hand, if quorum is met, the draft would get applied or not according to its final result.
+On the other hand, if quorum is met, the draft would get applied or not, according to its final result.
 Also, if turnout of voters is below refund rate, the draft deposit is distributed among the validators who participate in voting.
 Otherwise, it is returned to the proposer.